Vakhtang V: Conquest of Mingrelia

 Lacking sufficient funds to pay for military assistance from Abkhazia, Vameq Dadiani fortified himself in Zugdidi in preparation for Vakhtang’s invasion, entrusting his wife and daughter to the noble Rostom Apakidze.
 Shortly after the capture of Kutaisi, Vakhtang launched his campaign and advanced rapidly with Kartlian and Imeretian troops toward Bandza, near the Mingrelian frontier.
 There, Apakidze betrayed his lord and surrendered Vameq’s wife and daughter to Vakhtang V.

 After taking Bandza, Vakhtang proceeded to Tsakuji, where the former Dowager Queen Darejan was being held prisoner.
 Following a brief siege, he captured the fortress, released Darejan in exchange for the loyalty of the nobles who still supported her, and paid his troops with the treasury seized from the citadel.
 Leaving Darejan in charge of Tsakuji, he marched on Zugdidi, only to find the city deserted, as Vameq had fled to avoid capture.
 Vakhtang easily occupied the Mingrelian capital and then took the final anti-Kartlian stronghold, the fortress of Rukhi.

 In Zugdidi, the monarch proclaimed Shamadavle Dadiani, the nephew of Queen Mariam and a refugee at the royal court of Tbilisi since Vameq III’s rise to power in 1658, as the new Prince of Mingrelia, crowning him Levan III Dadiani, his vassal, and appointing the noble Jolia Deismani as his vizier.
-The coronation was attended by Prince Solomon II of Abkhazia, who presented gifts and pledged allegiance to the throne of Kartli, and by Demetrius of Guria.
-In consultation with Queen Mariam, Vakhtang arranged the marriage of his niece Tamar, daughter of his brother Constantine, to the new prince, thereby consolidating his control over the principality.
+The coronation was attended by Prince Solomon II of Abkhazia, who presented gifts and pledged allegiance to the throne of Kartli, and by Demetrius Gurieli, Prince of Guria.
+In consultation with Queen Mariam, Vakhtang arranged the marriage of his niece Tamar, daughter of his brother Constantine, to Levan III, the new prince of Mingrelia, thereby consolidating his control over the principality.

 Departing from Zugdidi, Vakhtang advanced to besiege Chakviti, where Vameq’s children had refused to surrender.
 After capturing the town, he imprisoned the family of the deposed prince and seized his treasures, including the Icon of Okona, a Byzantine image brought to Georgia in the 11th century and to Mingrelia in the 16th century.

 Vameq himself took refuge in the mountainous province of Svaneti, an area difficult for royal forces to access.
 A group of armed Svans, led by Khosia of Lechkhumi, eventually located and assassinated him.
 Khosia also captured the Bishop of Chqondidi, a loyal supporter of Vameq, and delivered him to Vakhtang, who imprisoned him in Cholaveri, a fortress south of Tbilisi.